If history is a lesson, neuroscience is due for a disruption.

 TKF: Alex, you lead the SciServer Project to create online tools that enable data-driven science.
 These tools are inspired by those you developed for the Sloan Digital Sky Server but aimed at scientists working in other fields.
 How is SciServer designed to accelerate discovery outside of astronomy?

 SZALAY: We have been able to reuse and re-engineer the components we developed for astronomy and adapt them for a range of disciplines, from genomics to material science and from fluid mechanics to environmental science.
 And we are working our way toward using some of these tools for neuroscience.

 What these fields have in common are very large data collections.
 What they lack is infrastructure—effective tools for accessing and analyzing large data collections.
 So that’s where SciServer comes in.
 Our tools make big data accessible, usable and useful.

-TKF: Christof, over the summer, the Allen Institute launched the Allen Brain Observatory, a survey of the activity of more than 30,000 individuals neurons in the visual system of the mouse.
+TKF: Christof, the goal of the Allen Brain Observatory is to survey of the activity of more than 30,000 individuals neurons in the visual system of the mouse.
 What prompted you to create such a tool for the neuroscience community?

 KOCH: Everything we know about the brain—behavior and perception and, my particular interest, consciousness—derives from the activity of very large numbers of neurons and associated glial cells.
 Yet, over the past 50 years, most neuroscientists have only surveyed a handful of neurons at a time.
 So we thought that if we surveyed the behavior of a large number of neurons, in this case in the visual cortex, we can better understand the rules that govern how these cells communicate and process information.
 By releasing the data to the public, people like Josh can come in, analyze the data and test their theories about how the brain works in a systematic way.
 We released the raw data as well as tools that help researchers access and explore them.